Future of Digital Car Cockpit: Top Infotainment Trends for OEMs to Monitor

 So far, media app developers are among the early entrants to the Android Auto ecosystem with Amazon Music, Audioburst and YouTube Music adapting their apps to this OS.

 As for OEMs, Volvo has become the first manufacturer to introduce a new infotainment system powered by Android Auto with built-in Google tech within their upcoming fully electric Volvo XC40.
 The new IVI system is fully integrated with the Android platform and offers instant access to Google Assistant, Google Maps and an array of apps from Google Play Store.

 “We are finally giving you the same experience in your car that you’re used to on your phone, but adapted for safe interaction while driving.
-And by introducing over-the-air updates for everything from maintenance to completely new features, the car can stay as fresh as your other digital products, always with the latest and greatest features,” – Henrik Green, Chief Technology Officer at Volvo Cars.
+And by introducing over-the-air updates for everything from maintenance to completely new features, the car can stay as fresh as your other digital products, always with the latest and greatest features,” – said Henrik Green, Chief Technology Officer at Volvo Cars.